twitter/communitynotes/content/contributor-scores.md

 katex: true
 ---

-Helpfulness scores are a way to give more influence to people with a track record of making high-quality contributions to Birdwatch.
+Helpfulness scores are a way to give more influence to people with a track record of making high-quality contributions to Community Notes.
 There are currently two types of author helpfulness scores and one rater helpfulness score.

 In order to get enough data from new raters to be able to assess how similarly they rate notes to others, we require a minimum of 10 ratings made before helpfulness scores are computed and ratings may be counted.
-Additionally, to help mitigate misuse of Birdwatch, contributors with helpfulness scores that are too low are filtered out, since those contributors are consistently not found helpful by a [diverse set of raters](../diversity).
+Additionally, to help mitigate misuse of Community Notes, contributors with helpfulness scores that are too low are filtered out, since those contributors are consistently not found helpful by a [diverse set of raters](../diversity).

 ## Author Helpfulness Scores